RevenueGeeks

 Be sure deletion is what you want.
 Canceling a subscription stops the money and keeps your group restorable.
 Deletion is permanent and needs the four-step cleanup below first, or support will bounce the request back to you.

-- Just want to stop paying?
-Use the step-by-step Skool cancellation guide instead.
+• Just want to stop paying?
+Cancel in four clicks: Settings, Billing, Manage subscription, Cancel subscription.
+The step-by-step Skool cancellation guide covers refunds and the day-13 trial deadline.
 Your group survives.

 My account settings in July 2026: ten tabs, and the Account panel offers email, password, timezone, and log-out.
 No delete option exists on any of them.